Our expert engineers can help you with everything from file conversions to end-to-end production support. See how it works.

-The main advantages of this technology are that it doesn't require additional tooling, is not susceptible to tooling wear, and is cost-effective.
-Another upside is that the unused powder material is recyclable for future production.
+The main advantages of this technology are that it doesn’t require additional tooling, is not susceptible to tooling wear, and is cost-effective.

 How SLS works